Sambir

 We will begin our day by going to the police checkpoint in Machha Khola to have our permits checked.
 After that, we will follow the trail along a deep river gorge, hiking up and down rugged paths with some steep climbs.
 Soon, we will reach Tatopani.
 We can relax here and take a dip for relaxation.

-As we move on, we will come to the 158-meter cantilever bridge, which will take us about 20 minutes to cross.
-After crossing, we will keep hiking until we reach Jagat.
+As we move on, we will come to the 158-meter cantilever bridge in Yaru Bagar, which happens to be Nepal’s first cantilever bridge.
+This will take us about 20 minutes to cross.
+After crossing, we will keep hiking until we reach Jagat, a Tibetan village.
 It is a stone-paved town and the entry checkpoint for the Manaslu Conservation Area.

 Itinerary Details